MetaMask/SIPs/SIPS/sip-16.md

 ```

 The permission includes an optional caveat `allowSignatureOrigin`.
-This caveat grants a snap read-only access to the URL requesting the signature.
+This caveat grants a Snap read-only access to the URL requesting the signature.
 It can be specified as follows:

 ```json